Skip to content

 Flash Messages

-Flash Messages are a handy way to let the user know the outcome of a request, either as a sucess or failure.
-Simply use the Flash facade to display a message after the request finishes.
+Flash messages are a handy way to let the user know the outcome of a request, either as a success or failure.
+Use the ajax()->flash() method to display a message after the request finishes.
 Flash messages are usually set inside AJAX handlers.

 php